-Acne Stick is made from 100% certified organic black seed oil to help kill acne bacteria, and reduce the size of pimples and redness.
+Acne Stick is made from 100% organic black seed oil.
 It’s an effective, convenient way to apply non-toxic acne medication on your skin.

 This portable stick fits in your purse or backpack.